 Story of the Kleinzahler family

-Chaim and Rosa had at least five children.
-From the memories of the locals, we know that "they had three sons, Pinkus, Mendel and Szymon, and two daughters, graceful and tall.
-One of the sons was a mute.
+Chaim and Rosa had at least seven children.
+From the residents' recollections, we know that "they had three sons: Pinkus, Mendel, and Szymon, and two daughters, graceful and tall.
+One of the sons was mute.
 The sons were also handsome."
-In the archives we found Pinkus (born in 1902), Rywka Laja (born in 1909) and Szymon (1912).
-Descendants of the family further confirmed that Chaim and Rosa had two more sons, Menachem Mendel (b.
-1901) and probably the youngest of the siblings, Mejloch (Meilech), born around 1920/21.

 kleinzahlerowie